 may choose to assign different grades to the regular course and the additional project.

 A student whose petition for additional credit is granted may not ask to drop that credit after the deadline for dropping courses has passed.

 With the permission of the appropriate Dean, a regular student may take a part-time schedule of eight or fewer academic semester hours of credit.
 A part-time regular student may pay by the credit hour and must carry eight hours or fewer.
 Regular students carrying more than eight hours are counted by the University as full-time students and must pay full tuition.
 A full-time student normally carries 15 to 16 hours.
 For students on financial aid or scholarship, a minimum registration of 12 hours is required.

-Special registration is open to persons living within commuting distance of the campus, certain foreign students who wish to take for credit or to audit certain courses of special interest but who are not degree candidates, and certain graduates wishing to take post-graduate work.
+Special registration is open to persons living within commuting distance of the campus, certain foreign students who want to take for credit or to audit certain courses of special interest but who are not degree candidates, and certain graduates who want to take post-graduate work.
 A special student may not register for more than 8 credit-hours of academic work except by permission from the Academic Standing Board.
 A special student desiring credit must submit appropriate credentials to the Office of Admissions.
-If after one semester a special student has failed to maintain a 2.0 average, his or her special standing can be terminated.
+If after one semester, a special student has failed to maintain a 2.0 average, his or her special standing can be terminated.

 Changes in Registration: Adding of Courses